-population growth underway in emerging countries.
-On the other hand, there is a demand for calls for response to the expansion of e-commerce and for data management through IT, both trends driven by digitalization-caused changes in consumer behavior.
+The era of mass production and mass consumption has come to an end amid the worsening environmental problems, and there is a growing demand for producing only the necessary amount when needed, as well as reducing CO2 emissions.
+Furthermore, the trend of individual packaging, aimed at reducing food loss, has emerged due to food shortages stemming from population growth underway in emerging countries.
+On the other hand, there is a demand for production systems that can operate with fewer personnel or without any human involvement in advanced countries against the backdrop of a shrinking labor population.
+Moreover, there are calls for response to the expansion of e-commerce and for data management through IT, both trends driven by digitalization-caused changes in consumer behavior.